 When it came time to look for a musical piece for “Uncle Paul…” I thought this fitting because of its chaotic nature.
 It sounds a lot like the “Free Form Freakout” experiments that The Red Krayola did on their very first album.
 It also seemed to illustrate the kind of madness and insanity that swirls in the mind of an addict who is so strung out or drunk he can’t think straight.

 I mixed another piece of music over my friend John Class playing his alto saxophone.
-He gave me plenty of saxophone samples for Kitty Tooth Salad, so I had lots left over to spare.There’s also the sound of me making some sort of odd throat noise, like a pig grunt.
+He gave me plenty of saxophone samples, so I had lots left over to spare.There’s also the sound of me making some sort of odd throat noise, like a pig grunt.
 I pressed the microphone up to my throat and uncorked the back of my tongue from the roof of my mouth repeatedly to get the sound.
 It all sounds very muffled and mixed together like a thick stew.
 If I can think of any sound to depict the feeling of being sick and drunk and confused as can be, this piece of audio would fit perfectly.
 It’s a mess, to be sure.
 But it works.
 I don’t know what I would have done with this piece otherwise.
 It just seemed like it was meant to be.
 From the dark corners of an old Toldeo speakeasy in 2000, to Ron’s poetry album in 2010, it all just came together.

 List of Famous Moustaches